Privacy & Security

 Security

-By submitting your Personal Information, you agree to its transfer, storing or processing.
-We will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this Privacy Policy.
+Where you submit personal data to us, we will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this Privacy Policy.

 Although we will do our best to protect your Personal Information, we cannot guarantee the security of your information transmitted over the internet to our Website; any transmission is at your own risk.
 Once we are in receipt of your Personal Information, we will use strict procedures and security features to try to prevent unauthorised access.